cppservergit/cppserver-docs/architecture.md

 ### Using NFS volumes

-Let's assume there is an NFS server that exports the following folders:
+Let's assume there is an NFS server at 192.168.0.222 that exports the following folders:
 ```
 /srv
 └── nfs